tokunbo/nodejsSeleniumWrapper/README.md

 * https://github.com/yortus/asyncawait
 * npm install asyncawait

+## UPDATE: Nodejs v8.11.1 has built-in async+await.
+It's not 100% the same but still works very good, take a look at the branch nodejs_native_asyncawait

 It seemed too good to be true so I went to try some things and sure enough, this thing really works and removes the madness of .then(func(){}) chains all over the place.
 Between that and confusing errors when a promise chain didn't resolve properly, I use to go crazy trying to write selenium tests.
 When automating a browser I pretty much always want my steps to be synchronous so I decided to see how far I could (ab)use this asyncawait module.
 Turns out you can really get rid of a lot of the nodejs madness using asyncawait in interesting way.
 Look at```example.js```to see a selenium test```(function main())```with no .then()'s in it.
 Then look at```utils.js```to see how I altered a bunch of webdriver methods to stop returning promises and instead make await() fully resolve them before returning to testcode.